 Both Page and Jones expressed interest in mounting a full-blown reunion tour, but Plant remained adamantly against the idea.
 Besides, as Page noted in a talk with Rolling Stone, Plant was busy with other projects.
 "So, what do you do in a situation like that?"
 Page lamented.
 "I'd been working with the other two guys for the percentage of the rehearsals at the O2.
 We were connecting well.
 The weakness was that none of us sang."

 They kept busy with other things.
-Plant has released a series of well-regarded solo albums, while Page set about remastering the band's back catalog, wrote an autobiography and made a handful of one-off stage appearances – including a performance of "Whole Lotta Love" with Leona Lewis at the 2008 Olympics.
+Plant has released a series of well-regarded solo albums, while Page set about remastering the band's back catalog, wrote an autobiography and made a handful of one-off stage appearances – including a performance of "Whole Lotta Love" with Leona Lewis at the 2008 Olympics and a surprise appearance at the 2023 Rock & Roll Hall of Fame induction ceremony.
 Jones, meanwhile, was the most musically active, forming the hard-rock supergroup Them Crooked Vultures with Josh Homme and Dave Grohl, collaborating with Glen Phillips and bluegrass stars Nickel Creek in the Mutual Admiration Society, and releasing an avant-garde album under the Minibus Pimps banner, among other things.

 With each passing year, the possibility of another reunion seems to dim: Plant continues to shoot down the idea at every opportunity.
 If it never happens, however, at least we have the memory of this final triumph as a latter-day reminder of what once was.

 Why Led Zeppelin Won’t Reunite Again